You and Your CourseOpportunities

 Members of the full-time academic employees are ineligible to receive additional remuneration through the casual teaching system.

 Full-time academic employees, who, with the approval of their Head of School, accept an invitation from another area of the University to undertake additional teaching must do so without the expectation of additional salary.
 If payment is agreed to, this must be processed by way of a transfer of funds between the schools concerned.
 The Head of School receiving the funds may then, at their discretion, make them available to support the work of the staff member concerned.

 Full-time academic employee may receive additional payment for non core teaching such as offshore programs and short courses.
-Requests for such payments may be made on the Casual Appointment Form - Teaching Employees accompanied by an explanatory memorandum signed by the Head of School and countersigned by the Faculty Pro-Vice-Chancellor for the approval of the Senior Deputy Vice-Chancellor.
+Requests for such payments may be made on the Casual Appointment Form - Teaching Employees accompanied by an explanatory memorandum signed by the Head of School and countersigned by the Faculty Pro-Vice-Chancellor for the approval of the Provost.